darwinia-network/crab-docs/docs/evm-compatible-crab-smart-chain/get-started/darwinia-dev.md

 ## Run Tracing node

-Geth's debug and OpenEthereum's trace module provide non-standard RPC methods for getting a deeper insight into transaction processing.Supporting these RPC methods is important because many projects, such as [The Graph](https://thegraph.com/en/) or [Blockscout](https://docs.blockscout.com/), rely on them to index blockchain data.
+Geth's debug and OpenEthereum's trace module provide non-standard RPC methods for getting a deeper insight into transaction processing.
+Supporting these RPC methods is important because many projects, such as [The Graph](https://thegraph.com/en/) or [Blockscout](https://docs.blockscout.com/), rely on them to index blockchain data.
 To use the supported RPC methods, you need to run a tracing node, which is slightly different than running a full node.

-Spinning up a debug, txpool, or tracing node is similar to running a full node.
+Spinning up a tracing node is similar to running a full node.
 You will also need to start your node with the following flag(s) depending on the features you would like to enable:
-  - `--ethapi=debug` - optional flag that enables `debug_traceTransaction`, `debug_traceBlockByNumber`, and `debug_traceBlockByHash`.
+  - `--ethapi-debug-targets=debug` - optional flag that enables `debug_traceTransaction`, `debug_traceBlockByNumber`, and `debug_traceBlockByHash`.
-  - `--ethapi=trace` - optional flag that enables `trace_filter`.
+  - `--ethapi-debug-targets=trace` - optional flag that enables `trace_filter`.
   - `--wasm-runtime-overrides=overridden-runtimes/<network>/wasms` - required flag for tracing that specifies the path where the local WASM runtimes are stored.
-Depending on the network and the binary version, the overrides runtime file are available at [Runtime Overrides Release](https://github.com/darwinia-network/runtime-overrides/releases).
+Depending on the network and the binary version, the overrides runtime file are available at [Runtime Overrides Files](https://github.com/darwinia-network/runtime-overrides/tree/main/overridden-runtimes).
 Accepts the network as a parameter: `pangolin`, `pangoro` now.

 ### Local Development